eead-csic-compbio/footprintDBclient/README.md

 * https://doi.org/10.1093/bioinformatics/btt663
 * https://link.springer.com/protocol/10.1007%2F978-1-4939-6396-6_17

-The script [footprintDBclient.pl](./footprintDBclient.pl) is for users that wish to query footprintDB from the command-line through the Web Services interface.
+The script [footDBclient.pl](./footDBclient.pl) is for users that wish to query footprintDB from the command-line through the Web Services interface.
+This was first described at our [blog](https://bioinfoperl.blogspot.pt/2017/10/soap-interface-of-footprintdb.html)

 # Dependencies